 Collectively, the clinical safety and efficacy data with TUS single agent and TUS+VEN doublet in R/R AML patients position tuspetinib for development as the TUS+VEN+HMA triplet in newly diagnosed AML patients.
 Newly diagnosed AML patients are VEN-naïve, FLT3i-naïve, and HMA-naïve - this patient population is expected to be highly responsive to a tuspetinib-containing triplet therapy.
-Based on the safety and efficacy profile of tuspetinib, we believe that tuspetinib as part of the TUS+VEN+HMA triplet, if approved, could establish a new standard of care therapy for newly diagnosed patients with mutated or unmutated FLT3 and in patients with other adverse genetics.
+Based on the safety and efficacy profile of tuspetinib, we believe that tuspetinib as part of the TUS+VEN+HMA triplet, if approved, could establish a new standard of care therapy for newly diagnosed patients with mutated or unmutated FLT3 and in patients with other adverse genetic abnormalities.
 These beliefs related to the potential patient treatment and commercial opportunities are based on management's current assumptions and estimates, which are subject to change, and there can be no assurance that tuspetinib will ever be approved or successfully commercialized and, if approved and commercialized, that it will ever generate significant revenues.
 See our "Risk Factors - "We are an early-stage development company with no revenues from product sales." and "We have a history of operating losses.
 We expect to incur net losses and we may never achieve or maintain profitability." in our Annual Report on Form 10-K filed with the SEC on March 26, 2024.

 Luxeptinib ("LUX") is an orally administered, highly potent kinase inhibitor that selectively targets defined clusters of kinases that are operative in hematologic malignancies.
 LUX has demonstrated clinical activity in R/R AML and in R/R B-cell cancer patients but was not consistently achieving the desired exposure levels to drive responses.
 Absorption of the original G1 formulation hindered the effectiveness of luxeptinib, so a new G3 formulation was developed.
 Clinical evaluation of the G3 formulation has been completed in a single dose bioavailability study across five dose levels and then with continuous dosing using two different dose levels.
 The G3 formulation achieved our desired plasma exposure benchmark, with approximately 10-fold better absorption, and better tolerability than the original formulation.
 We are seeking alternative development paths and collaborations for LUX.
+Given current funding and our prioritization of tuspetinib, we have decided to pause funding the development of luxeptinib.